What do I do with my preschooler?

 Target Dollar Bins

 Yes, you read that correctly.
-If you spent all your money on awesome curriculum for your older students, do not overlook those dollar bins at Target and the Dollar Tree.
-Right now (as in I went on Saturday) Target has some cute workbooks and card games that would work great for your preschooler, for just $1.
-Make your own lesson plan by getting some letter work books, and card games.
+If you spent all your money on an awesome curriculum for your older students, do not overlook those dollar bins at Target and Dollar Tree.
+Make your lesson plan by getting some letter workbooks, and card games.
 It’s as easy as this:

 That example would only cost $2 ($1 for a letter workbook and $1 for the Rhyming Game).